rbreesems/flamingo/README.md

 - Test different radio modes to determine if giving up some distance for faster signaling is worth it. `Accomplished`, it is worth it, less latency, did not affect the chain reliability.
 We are now using Medium/Slow as our default radio setting.

-- Deploy one more or more hard-linked RS485 paired radios (bridge nodes) to test a mixed wired/wireless system and push deeper into the cave.
-Accomplished, deployed one hard linked radio pair using a comm spool (about 700 ft), then deployed the last wireless radio after that and reached past totem gallery.
+- Deploy one more or more hard-linked RS485 paired radios (bridge nodes) to test a mixed wired/wireless system and push deeper into the cave. `Accomplished`, deployed one hard linked radio pair using a comm spool (about 700 ft), then deployed the last wireless radio after that and reached past totem gallery.
 Total radio hops at this point was 11, there were 12 radios deployed.

 After deploying the last radio, we still had two comm spools and a pair of bridge nodes, and could have pushed deeper, but it was about 20:30 at that point and everyone was burnt, so Jamie called it.
 Exited the cave at 21:30.
 The testing of the antennas and the radio modes took a long time as each radio had to be visited/handled to accomplish the task.